It’s Cold and My Car is Buried in Snow. Is Global Warming Really Happening?

 Scientists are looking into the connection between changes in Arctic sea ice cover and more extreme weather events across the mid-latitudes.
 Many conditions are unprecedented, including the record low extent of Arctic sea ice.

 The AR5 states that Arctic sea ice surface extent has decreased by 0.17 to 0.2 million square miles per decade, changes considered unprecedented in at least the last 1,450 years.
+2016 was a record year in many ways for the Arctic.
+Among other things, 2016 has seen the lowest ice extent observed over the satellite record for mid-October through late-November.

 A recent study on the North Pacific circulation patterns over the past 1.2 million years determined that sea ice on coastal areas can be an important factor in ocean circulation, therefore influencing climate at global and regional levels.
 In addition to affecting the ocean circulation patterns, Arctic sea ice is melting more rapidly and for longer periods each year, and is unable to replenish itself at the historical thickness levels in the briefer, warmer winter season.
 This can destabilize the polar vortex (see below) and raise the barometric pressure within it.